sachinira/ecs-template-twilio-to-gsheet/README.md

 </table>

 ## Integration Use Case
-This integration template listens to the incoming sms (with a predefined template) and increment a count in a Google Sheet.
-The practical use case we have implemented here is a scenario where a survey to find out the best language for building micro services out of a set of given languages.
-The users have to sent a predefined sms in the format of `Vote <Language Name>` to a given Twilio number.
+This integration template listens to the incoming Twilio SMS (with a predefined template) and increments a count in a Google Sheet.
+This can be used to update specific data in the Google Sheet.  <br>
+The practical use case we have implemented here is a scenario where `A survey to find out the best language for building microservices out of a set of given languages`.
+The users have to send an SMS in the predefined format `Vote <Language Name>` to a given Twilio number.
+The template will update the count on each valid SMS receive.

 ## Pre-requisites
 * Download and install [Ballerina](https://ballerinalang.org/downloads/).